 The intrinsically photosensitive retinal ganglion cells (ipRGCs) — also called photosensitive retinal ganglion cells (pRGC), or melanopsin-containing retinal ganglion cells (mRGCs) — are located in the inner retina and function in such a way that the extremely minor light that may peek through the sides or the top of the frame is not enough for the pupillary light reflex (PLR) to phototransduct to any large degree, because the iris is open to a wider diameter due to the lens themselves already putting a dynamic reduction in light volume.

 In plain English, that just means it’s a matter of light angle.

 Possibly.
-However, the wavelengths that glasses like BLUblox target do not bounce off the face to the inner surface of the lens and then into the eye.
+However, the wavelengths that glasses like BON CHARGE target do not bounce off the face to the inner surface of the lens and then into the eye.

 If you play games during the day, you can wear computer glasses.
 If you play after sunset, yellow lenses are probably your best option because orange lenses are too dark to play video games.

 Yes, e-ink readers, such as the Amazon Kindle, also emit blue light.
 Specifically, the backlight of their display is a source of melatonin disrupting blue light.